-Focus groups for three stakeholder groups were scheduled in Connecticut, Massachusetts, Indiana, and North Carolina.
+Focus groups for three stakeholder groups were scheduled in Connecticut,

+Massachusetts, Indiana, and North Carolina.
 Additionally, Indiana scheduled focus groups with service providers.
 Three focus groups were planned for each stakeholder group in each focal state between April 2001 and August 2001.

 In Connecticut nine focus groups were planned across different geographical areas throughout the state.
 In Indiana 12 focus groups were planned across different geographical areas throughout the state.
 In Massachusetts nine focus groups were planned across different geographical areas throughout the state.
 In North Carolina nine focus groups were planned across different geographical areas throughout the state.
-See Appendix E for a schedule of focus groups in the four target states.

-Activity 3.5 Implement focus groups
+Activity 3.5 - Implement focus groups

 Families, service coordinators, service providers, and administrator groups were convened in each of the four focal states.
 Participants were asked to identify practices that supported the outcomes developed through the Delphi technique in Objective 2.
-Focus groups were implemented by 1-2 facilitators following the protocol that appears in Appendix E. T here were a total of 275 participants; 97 in Indiana, 53 in Massachusetts, 58 in North Carolina, and 97 in Connecticut.
-Stakeholders included 73 family members, 93 service coordinators, 86 program administrators, and 23 service providers (in Indiana only.)
+There were 275 participants: 97 in Indiana, 53 in Massachusetts, 58 in North Carolina, and 97 in Connecticut.
+Stakeholders included 73 family members, 93 service coordinators, 86 program administrators, and 23 service providers (in Indiana only).